Des Hazel: Coaching career

 Hazel worked as the Head of Youth Development at FC Halifax Town.
 He was previously the head coach of the Halifax Town School of Excellence, before becoming their youth team coach in July 2006.

 Hazel has also coached at Manchester City, Bradford City and Leeds United.

 He later worked for Bradford (Park Avenue) as an academy coach from October 2019, leaving that role in May 2020.

+He was appointed as manager of Keighley Town in May 2026.

 Personal life

 His son Jacob Hazel is a footballer who also played at professional level for Chesterfield.